filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 You can run a _Lotus Worker_ on the same machine as the _Lotus Miner_.
 This can be helpful to manage priorities between processes or better allocate available CPUs for each task.
 The `lotus-miner` daemon performs worker tasks by default, so to avoid conflicts we recommend disabling all task types in the [miner config Storage section]({{< relref "configuration#storage-section" >}}).

 Additionally, be mindful of the local resources used by the sealing process (particularly CPU).
-WindowPoSTs are CPU intensive and need to be submitted by the miner regularly.
+WindowPoSTs are CPU (and GPU if available) intensive and need to be submitted by the miner regularly.
 If a miner is performing other CPU-bound sealing operations in parallel, it may fail to submit the WindowPoSTs in time, thus [losing collateral](https://docs.filecoin.io/mine/slashing/) in the process.
-For this reason, we recommend careful allocation of CPU cores available and sealing phases to Lotus Miners and Lotus Workers.
+For this reason, we recommend careful allocation of CPU cores and GPUs available between Lotus Miners and Lotus Workers.

 Note that if you co-locate miner and worker(s), you do not need to open up the miner API and it can stay listening on the local interface.